Ryan Peake (golfer): Early life and amateur career

 Peake was born on 8 March 1993 in Perth, Australia, to Michelle and Mel Peake.
 He has British citizenship, as his father is originally from England.
 Mel was a bricklayer who later became a greenkeeper after his body deteriorated due to the bricklaying.
 Peake attended East Wanneroo Primary School and played sports such as football and cricket.

 Peake's father, grandfather and cousin played golf recreationally at Lakelands Country Club in Gnangara, and he joined them at a young age.
 With a compact, left-handed swing, Peake showed immediate ability and found success in junior tournaments.
 He was an outcast in school and was bullied, to the point that his father would often escort him home.
 Peake eventually fought back against his main bully, after which the abuse stopped.

 At age 13, Peake won the club championship at Lakelands for the first time.
 He received early tutelage from Ritchie Smith, known also as a coach of other Perth golfers such as Hannah Green, Minjee Lee, and Min Woo Lee.
 In 2009, Peake was runner-up at the South Australian Junior Masters and the Tamar Valley Junior Cup, and won the Tasmanian Junior Open Championship and West Australian Junior Championship.

 As a 17-year-old, he was chosen to represent Australia alongside Cameron Smith in the boys' division of the 2010 Trans Tasman Cup, where he helped Australia to defeat New Zealand.
-Also in 2010, Peake made the cut at the Australian Open on the PGA Tour of Australasia.
+Also in 2010, Peake won the Handa Junior Masters, and made the cut at the Australian Open on the PGA Tour of Australasia.
 He tied for first at the Kurnia-Saujana Amateur Championship in May 2011, losing in a playoff to Gavin Green.
 Later in 2011, Peake he finished tied-10th at the WA Open.